layaniaa/Risk-Monitoring-Dashboard-PowerB/README.md

 # Risk-Monitoring-Dashboard-PowerB
-Power BI dashboard that analyzes financial transactions to identify risk patterns using simple KPIs, user behavior data, and interactive filters.
+This project focuses on building an interactive Risk Monitoring Dashboard using Power BI to analyze financial transactions and identify high-risk activities.

+The dashboard highlights key risk indicators such as transaction risk rate, total amount at risk, and high-risk incidents.
+It also analyzes risk patterns across transaction types, payment methods, users, and system performance metrics

+By combining DAX measures and interactive slicers, the dashboard enables dynamic exploration of risk trends, supports fraud detection, and helps decision-makers monitor and mitigate potential financial and operational risks.